ansible-lockdown/UBUNTU20-CIS/README.md

 This is a much quicker, very lightweight, checking (where possible) config compliance and live/running settings.

-A new form of auditing has been developed, by using a small (12MB) go binary called [goss](https://github.com/aelsabbahy/goss) along with the relevant configurations to check.
+A new form of auditing has been develeoped, by using a small (12MB) go binary called [goss](https://github.com/aelsabbahy/goss) along with the relevant configurations to check.
 Without the need for infrastructure or other tooling.
 This audit will not only check the config has the correct setting but aims to capture if it is running with that configuration also trying to remove [false positives](https://www.mindpointgroup.com/blog/is-compliance-scanning-still-relevant/) in the process.

 Refer to [UBUNTU20-CIS-Audit](https://github.com/ansible-lockdown/UBUNTU20-CIS-Audit).

+Further audit documentation can be found at [Read The Docs](https://ansible-lockdown.readthedocs.io/en/latest/)

 ## Role Variables

 This role is designed that the end user should not have to edit the tasks themselves.
-All customizing should be done via the defaults/main.yml file or with extra vars within the project, job, workflow, etc. These variables can be found [here](https://github.com/ansible-lockdown/UBUNTU20-CIS/wiki/Main-Variables) in the Main Variables Wiki page.
-All variables are listed there along with descriptions.
+All customizing should be done via the defaults/main.yml file or with extra vars within the project, job, workflow, etc.

 ## Branches